Mission

 Who creates our courses?

-Explore Engineering Innovation was developed by Michael Karweit, PhD, a senior lecturer in JHU’s Department of Environmental Health and Engineering, with the assistance of numerous colleagues.
-The curriculum has been updated most recently by Claire VerHulst, PhD ‘15, Assistant Director of EI.
+EEI was developed by Michael Karweit, PhD, a senior lecturer in Johns Hopkins Department of Environmental Health and Engineering, with the assistance of his colleagues.
+Based on the “What is Engineering?” undergraduate engineering course, the curriculum has been updated most recently by Claire VerHulst, PhD ‘15, in her role as Assistant Director of Engineering Innovation.

-Sustainable Energy Engineering is being developed by Rachel Sangree, PhD, an associate teaching professor in the JHU’s Department of Civil and Systems Engineering, and Claire VerHulst, PhD ‘15, the assistant director of Engineering Innovation.
+SEE was developed by Rachel Sangree, PhD, an associate teaching professor in the JHU’s Department of Civil and Systems Engineering, and Claire VerHulst, PhD ‘15, in collaboration with the Ralph O’Connor Sustainable Energy Institute (ROSEI).

 Whiting School of Engineering Diversity and Inclusion Statement